keithmifsud/jekyll-target-blank/README.md

      add_css_classes: css-class-one css-class-two
  ```

+ The above example will add `class="css-class-one css-class-two"` to the generated anchor tag.
+These CSS class names will be added in addition to any other existing CSS class names of a link.

  #### Override the default rel attributes

- For security reasons, the default behaviour adds `rel="noopener noreferrer"` to all the processed external links.
+ For security reasons, `rel="noopener noreferrer"` are added by default to all the processed external links.
 You can override adding any of the `noopener` and `noreferrer` values with the following entries in your site's `_config.yml` file.

  __To exclude the `noopener` value:__